davidelbe/david.elbe.me/_posts/2015-05-26-how-to-schedule-a-meeting-with-a-client.md

 ---
 layout: post
-title: "5 ways to effectively schedule a a meeting with a client"
+title: "5 ways to effectively schedule a meeting with a client"
 date: "2015-05-26"
 disqus: true
 categories: sales
 ---

+Some of my peers and colleagues have trouble to book a meeting with clients.
+It sounds easy, but if it is your first rodeo it can be a bit troublesome to just get started.
+Here are some of the tips I shared with my colleagues in the last couple of months.

-## 1. Use the phone
+## 1. Use the phone, darnit!

 Talking directly to the other person is the easiest way to find a time that works for both of you.
 If you use e-mail or text messages you will always have a delay.
 If you are like me and book several meetings you will run into situations where the customer takes days to respond, and you may